artamonovkirill/AlexaControlledSamsungTV/README.md

 It should output the ip, mac address, and model.
 put those into the tvconfig.py file.
 The tvconfig should be in this format:
 ```
-device_name = "Home Raspberry PI" #What shows up under devices in alexasmarttv.tk. not that important unless you have multiple devices (not tvs) on your account
+device_name = "Pi" #What shows up under devices in alexasmarttv.tk. not that important unless you have multiple devices (not tvs) on your account
-volume_step_size = 10  #how much your tv volume should go up by when you say 'Alexa, turn up the volume on my tv'
+volume_step_size = 5  #how much your tv volume should go up by when you say 'Alexa, turn up the volume on my tv'

 tvs = [
     {
-        'host': ".....", #ip address of tv
+        'host': "xxx.xxx.xxx.xxx", #ip address of tv
-        'tv_model' : '....',
+        'tv_model' : 'xxxxxxxxx', #9 digit tv model located on the back of your tv
-        'tv_mac_address': "....",
+        'tv_mac_address': "xxx.xxx.xxx.xxx", #mac address of your tv
-        'tv_name' : 'TV', #Leave as TV to refrence this by just 'TV'. ex: 'Alexa, turn on the TV'.
+        'tv_name' : 'TV', #leave as TV to refrence this by just 'TV'. ex: 'Alexa, turn on the TV'.
 Change to eg:'Kitchen TV' if you want to say 'Alexa turn on the kitchen TV', You cannot have multiple tvs have the same name
         'prefer_HD': True, #if you say 'change the channel to ESPN',  always attempt to use the HD channel number'
     },
     {